zebpalmer/WeatherAlerts/docs/use.rst

 Simple example
 ===============
 This is the simplest example, import the WeatherAlerts class, create an instance.
-We then request all alert event types for a given samecode.
+We then request all alerts for a given samecode, list of samecodes or for a State.

 .. code-block:: python

    from weatheralerts import WeatherAlerts

+   # Alerts by a Samecode
+   nws = WeatherAlerts(samecodes='016027')
+   for alert in nws.alerts:
+       print alert.title

+   # Alerts for a list of Samecodes
-   nws = WeatherAlerts()
+   nws = WeatherAlerts(samecodes=['016027','016001','016073','016075'])
+   for alert in nws.alerts:
+       print alert.title

+   # Alerts for a State
-   alerts = nws.samecode_alerts('030081')
+   nws = WeatherAlerts(state='ID')
-   for alert in alerts:
+   for alert in nws.alerts:
-       print alert.event
+       print "{0}:  {1}".format(alert.areadesc, alert.title)